huashengdun/webssh/README.md

 ### Tests

-Use unittest for running all tests
+Use unittest to run all tests
 ```
 python -m unittest discover tests
 ```

-Use pytest for running all tests
+Use pytest to run all tests
 ```
 python -m pytest tests
 ```